dotnet/docs-maui/docs/platform-integration/storage/secure-storage.md

 ## Limitations

-This API is intended to store small amounts of text.
-Performance may be slow if you try to use it to store large amounts of text.
+Performance may be impacted if you store large amounts of text, as the API was designed to store small amounts of text.